jafin01/Zyllabs-MERN-Project/README.md

 - React.js
 - Redux and Redux toolkit
 - Material UI
+- Framer Motion
+- Formik for form handling and yup for validation
 - ESlint airbnb configurations with some custom rules to maintain code standards

 To be deployed in the following using Nginix